ray-project/ray/doc/source/serve/index.md

         :type: ref
         :text: Start Using Ray Serve
         :classes: btn-outline-info btn-block
+    ---

+    **Examples**
+    ^^^

+    Follow the tutorials to learn how to integrate Ray Serve with :ref:`Keras and TensorFlow<serve-tensorflow-tutorial>`, :ref:`Scikit-Learn<serve-sklearn-tutorial>`, :ref:`RLlib<serve-rllib-tutorial>`.
+Learn how Ray Serve also integrates with :ref:`existing web applications<serve-web-server-integration-tutorial>`

+    +++
+    .. link-button:: serve-examples
+        :type: ref
+        :text: Serve Examples
+        :classes: btn-outline-info btn-block
 ```

 For more, see the following blog posts about Ray Serve: